biegaj/biegaj/README.md

 # Welcome 👋
 18 y/o developer from the UK studying Maths, Further Maths and Physics at A-Level.
-Rejecting ICU for Nottingham.
+Rejecting Imperial for Nottingham.

 Contact me on discord: jbiegaj